“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.“

 Data Collection Experience

-- Nijiiro Diversity, and the Center for Gender Studies at International Christian University.
-2022. niji VOICE 2020: A Web Survey on LGBT Issues and the Workplace Environment [MRDF].
-Osaka and Tokyo, Japan: Nijiiro Diversity and the Center for Gender Studies at International Christian University [producer/depositor].
+- Certified Nonprofit Organization Nijiiro Diversity, Daiki Hiramori, Jun Mikami, and Kei Yamawaki.
+2023. niji VOICE 2022: A Survey on LGBTQ Work and Life [MRDF].
+Osaka, Japan: Certified Nonprofit Organization Nijiiro Diversity [producer/depositor].
 Tokyo, Japan: Center for Social Research and Data Archives, Institute of Social Science, The University of Tokyo [distributor].

-- the second “Survey on Ideas about Being Men and Women and Social Attitudes” (one of the few nationally representative surveys of attitudes toward various sexual and gender minorities in Japan, conducted in June-July 2019)
+- The second “Survey on Ideas about Being Men and Women and Social Attitudes” (one of the few nationally representative surveys of attitudes toward various sexual and gender minorities in Japan, conducted in June-July 2019)

 - Research on the Transformation of Attitudes and Policy toward Sexual Minorities (JSPS KAKENHI Grant Number 18H03652, PI: Kazuya Kawaguchi, $430,300)